xiangcatherine/ruby-object/README.md

 ## Introduction

 Yesterday, you learned about hashes in Ruby.
-In JavaScript, there's no distinction between Objects and key-value pairs (a.k.a. hashes, a.k.a. asociative arrays), and in fact, JavaScript objects look and behave similarly to Ruby hashes.
+In JavaScript, there's no distinction between Objects and key-value pairs (a.k.a. hashes, a.k.a. associative arrays), and in fact, JavaScript objects look and behave similarly to Ruby hashes.
 However, objects in Ruby behave differently from objects in JS.

 ## Objectives

 By the end of this lesson, students should be able to:

-- Explain some of the differences between Hashes and Objects within Ruby, including:
+- Explain some of the differences between hashes and objects within Ruby:
-    - instantiating new objects
+    - Instantiating new objects.
-    - creating new properties
+    - Creating new properties.
-    - accessibility/privacy
+    - Accessing properties.
-- Define a class for an arbitrary object and instatiate it.
+- Define a class for an arbitrary object and instantiate it.

 ## What is an Object?